magicmarc/marks-reverie/src/content/posts/ACT_VI_The_Weight_of_Stars.md

 *(Will’s eyes don’t leave the sky.
 When he answers, his words are measured, his voice quiet but heavy, cutting through the night.)*

 **WILL:**
 We are just like sparks that vanish before the universe even notices.
 And yet… we keep staring upward, as if the stars might owe us meaning.

-*(Amber shifts, uncharacteristically quiet.
-Wai looks away, chewing on the thought.
-Mark, still watching Will, feels something cold stir in his chest—a sense that Will has seen further, and darker, than any of them can follow.
-The night deepens.
-The bush hums.
-The sea breathes.
-Four of them lie beneath the stars, laughter gone, silence heavier, their smallness undeniable.)*
+*(Silence follows.
+Amber, usually quick with a joke, says nothing, her eyes fixed on the sky.
+Wai fidgets, chewing the inside of his cheek, suddenly restless.
+Even Mark feels his breath catch—something cold stirring in his chest.
+None of them have ever thought of the heavens this way: not as pretty lights, but as an abyss that questions them back.)*

+*(Will watches their faces—troubled, thoughtful, unsettled.
+Then, slowly, the severity softens.
+The sharp line of his mouth eases into a faint, knowing smile—half polite, half wicked.)*

+**WILL** *(lightly, almost teasing):*
+Don’t look so spooked.
+Philosophy’s no good on an empty stomach.

+*(He reaches over, ruffles Mark’s hair with a mock-affectionate pat.
+Mark sputters but doesn’t resist.
+Will drapes an arm briefly around Amber and Wai, pulling them in with surprising warmth, before letting go again.)*

+**WILL:**
+Enough stargazing for one night.
+Sleep.
+The sky will still be there in the morning.

+*(The others stir, awkward but comforted, retreating into their blankets.
+The fire dwindles to embers, cicadas fading to silence.
+One by one, they close their eyes, the vast sky wheeling above them.
+They know little, understand less, yet still—beneath the indifferent stars—they keep searching.
+And in that searching, they drift into sleep together.)*